reekystive/hp-omen-15-hackintosh/README.md

 ## Some magical issues

-- Sometimes there is no backlight when you turn it on.
-You can see there is content on the screen if you are willing to spend a lot of effort.
-After a while, the backlight will return to normal.
 - The locked state of the keyboard light and touchpad will be reset when shutting down or restarting.
 But there are a few times that it has not been reset.
 - As mentioned in the previous article, a "non-HP battery" will be warned when the device is turned on when it has not been reset.
 Don't worry, this will disappear in the next boot.